EPIC-guide/epic-guide.github.io/_life/money.md

 - The tax authorities will help you as long as you are honest, never lie nor try to hide money, and do not try to find loopholes or technicalities.
 - If you realize you filed something incorrectly, or forgot to declare something, it's always better to contact the tax authorities yourself than wait for them to find out.

-> ⚠️ The remainder of this page is a helpful guide to common taxable items and deductions _in the canton of Vaud_, not tax advice about your personal situation.
+⚠️ _The remainder of this page is a helpful guide to common taxable items and deductions in the canton of Vaud, not tax advice about your personal situation._
-> You should still read every field in the tax form at least once to ensure you do not forget anything.
+_You should still read every field in the tax form at least once to ensure you do not forget anything._ ⚠️

 If you have a B permit and (i) you make more than 120k, or (ii) your wealth is over 50k, or (iii) you have undeclared revenue—typically because you have a 3a pillar—you must request an "ulterior ordinary taxation", or "taxation ordinaire ultérieure" (TOU) in French.
 The form to request one is on the [Vaud website](https://www.vd.ch/themes/etat-droit-finances/impots/pour-les-employeurs/impot-a-la-source/personnes-imposees-a-la-source-sourciers/).